Llanelly Railway: Reaching Swansea and Carmarthen

-Notwithstanding considerable opposition, the Llanelly Railway (New Lines) Act 1861 was passed on 1 August authorising these routes.
-The Act separated the company for financial purposes into two undertakings, the "Original Line", and the "New Lines" (the Swansea line and the Carmarthen line).
+Notwithstanding considerable opposition, the Llanelly Railway (New Lines) Act 1861 (24 & 25 Vict. c. ccxvi) was passed on 1 August authorising these routes.
+The act separated the company for financial purposes into two undertakings, the "Original Line", and the "New Lines" (the Swansea line and the Carmarthen line).
 This seems not to have been intended for any other purpose than clarity of accounting, but it was later to encourage an unforeseen separation.

 The line at Swansea was to divide there, the passenger terminal being at a low level, and a high level line was to continue to the docks, crossing the River Tawe.

 Opening to Carmarthen

 Construction of the line was considered to offer no great difficulty, but the Board of Trade inspector's report of May 1865 required considerable improvements before opening.

 The company dragged its feet over complying with even trifling improvements required, and moreover started running passenger excursion trains on 29 May 1865 (to an Eisteddfod), and a regular passenger service from 1 June 1865.
 First goods trains ran on 8 or 14 November 1865.

 The line diverged from the old main line at Carmarthen Valley Junction; stations were at Golden Grove, Llanarthney and Abergwili and also Llandilo Bridge and Nantgaredig.
 Income on the line was seriously less than had been planned for, and in particular the lucrative through traffic to western harbours was disappointing.